RedTeamPentesting/pretender/README.md

   queries to a legitimate DNS server.
 - The option `--dry-with-dhcp` can be combined with `--delegate-ignored-to` to monitor the name resolution queries in the network without disruption.
+- It is possible to ignore DHCP messages from non-Windows clients by specifying `--ignore-non-microsoft-dhcp`.
+This is possible because the Windows DHCP client includes Microsoft's enterprise number 311 in the DHCP vendor option.
 ---

 ## Building and Vendoring